HomeLatest NewsGovernanceIsraeli NSC chief pays a secret visit to Paris to ease tensions over NSO Pegasus spyware fallout

 Following the French government’s decision to suspend some diplomatic, security, and intelligence ties with Israel in the midst of the crisis, Hulata paid a visit to Paris, where he explained the situation and presented options for resolving the problem, according to the report.

-The abuse of NSO software has become a huge diplomatic headache for the government of Prime Minister Naftali Bennett.
+The abuse of NSO has become a huge diplomatic headache for the government of Prime Minister Naftali Bennett.
 The crisis resulted in a partial suspension of Israel-France diplomatic, security, and intelligence cooperation, as well as the suspension of high-level bilateral visits.

 Advertisement